jkawahara/firebase/README.md

-# Getting Started
+# Getting Started - Train Scheduler
-### 1. Why
+### 1. Why/Background
   * This is Berkeley Coding Boot Camp (BCBC) week 4 homework assignment.
   * The BCBC curriculum generally focuses on JavaScript along with HTML/CSS, using the MERN (MongoDB, Express, React, Node) software stack, to teach web development skills across HTML/CSS/Javascript.

-### 2. What
+### 2. What/Objective
   * This homework covers the following aspects of web development on the client side, using a realtime database, jQuery, Moment.js, Bootstrap, to build a train scheduling web-based application. ![trainscheduler.png](assets/images/trainscheduler.png "app UI")

-  * Objective
-    * When adding trains, administrators should be able to submit the following: Train Name, Destination, First Train Time -- in military time, Frequency -- in minutes
-    * Calculate when the next train will arrive; this should be relative to the current time
-    * Users from many different machines must be able to view same train times

 ### 3. How
-  * TBD description
+  * User Story 1- When adding trains, administrators should be able to submit the following: Train Name, Destination, First Train Time -- in military time, Frequency -- in minutes
+  * User Story 2- Calculate when the next train will arrive; this should be relative to the current time
+  * User Story 3- Users from many different machines must be able to view same train times

   * Prerequisites for Development:
     * MacBook Air (Intel Core i7, 2.2 GHz, 1 Processor, 2 Cores, 8GB)